ISISComputingGroup/ibex_user_manual/Alerts-on-Blocks.md

 ## an in range alert
 g.alerts.set_range("block2", -10.0, 20.0, delay_in=5.0, delay_out=15.0)

-## alerts can be separately enabled and disabled, previous ranges
+## alerts can be separately enabled and disabled, any previous
-## and in/out delays are used
+## specified ranges and in/out delays are applied
-g.alerts.enable("block1")         # enable alerts on block1 using previous limits/delays
+g.alerts.enable("block1")         # enable alerts on block1
 g.alerts.enable("block2", False)  # disable alerts on block2

 ## print status of all configured alerts to screen